next-book/dev-book/content/spring.md

 ---
 title: Spring
-type: chapter
 ---
 <p>The opening of large tracts by the ice-cutters commonly causes a pond to break up earlier; for the water, agitated by the wind, even in cold weather, wears away the surrounding ice.
 But such was not the effect on Walden that year, for she had soon got a thick new garment to take the place of the old.
 This pond never breaks up so soon as the others in this neighborhood, on account both of its greater depth and its having no stream passing through it to melt or wear away the ice.
-I never knew it to open in the course of a winter, not excepting that of ’52⁠–⁠3, which gave the ponds so severe a trial.
+I never knew it to open in the course of a winter, not excepting that of ’52–3, which gave the ponds so severe a trial.
 It commonly opens about the first of April, a week or ten days later than Flint’s Pond and Fair Haven, beginning to melt on the north side and in the shallower parts where it began to freeze.
 It indicates better than any water hereabouts the absolute progress of the season, being least affected by transient changes of temperature.
 A severe cold of a few days’ duration in March may very much retard the opening of the former ponds, while the temperature of Walden increases almost uninterruptedly.